Home | About USIG | What's New | Events

 A. Types of Organizations

-Other not-for-profit legal forms, which are outside the scope of this Note because of their limited interaction with U.S. grantmakers, include political parties, trade unions, chambers of commerce, cooperatives, private institutions (faculties and universities), and associations of foreigners.
+Other not-for-profit legal forms, which are outside the scope of this Note because of their limited relevance for U.S. grantmakers, include political parties, trade unions, chambers of commerce and cooperatives.

 B. Tax Laws

 The Income Tax Laws generally exempt NGOs from taxation on grants, donations, membership dues, and non-economic sources of income.
-Profits from related and unrelated economic activities are exempt up to €4,000 (US $ 5,000), provided that certain conditions are satisfied.
+Profits from related and unrelated economic activities are exempt up to €4,000 (US$5,500), provided that certain conditions are satisfied.

-A VAT regime went into effect on April 1, 2003, with a standard rate of 17 percent.
+A value-added tax (VAT) regime went into effect on April 1, 2003, with a standard rate of 17 percent.
 Foreign grants and donations are not subject to VAT, nor are imported humanitarian goods.

-There are limited incentives for philanthropy, and the concept of “public benefit” status is not well developed.
+There are limited incentives for philanthropy as the concept of “public benefit” status in tax law is not well developed.

 II.
 Applicable Laws